mradbourne/dotfiles-windows/README.md

 ### Add custom commands without creating a new fork

 If `.\extra.ps1` exists, it will be sourced along with the other files.
 You can use this to add a few custom commands without the need to fork this entire repository, or to add commands you don’t want to commit to a public repository.
+Remember that this file must go in the PowerShell profile directory, not the home directory as you might expect.

 My `.\extra.ps1` looks something like this: